LS2-CA/moodle-enrol_teameo/README.md

 - **Submit Bugs & Feature Requests:** Noticed something off?
 Have an idea to make this plugin even better?
 Check our [Issues](https://github.com/LS2-CA/moodle-enrol_teameo/issues) page.
 - **Pull Requests:** Ready to dive into the code?
 Submit a pull request, and let's make Moodle better, together.
 - **Discussion & Support:** Have questions or want to discuss potential features?
-Email us at [info@teameo.io](mailto:info@teameo.io).
+Email us at [info@ls2.io](mailto:info@ls2.io).

 ## 📞 Contact Us

 Need direct assistance or looking to collaborate?
-Reach out directly at [info@teameo.io](mailto:info@teameo.io), or follow us on [LinkedIn](https://www.linkedin.com/company/teameo-io/) for the latest updates.
+Reach out directly at [info@ls2.io](mailto:info@ls2.io), or follow us on [LinkedIn](https://www.linkedin.com/company/ls2-innovation/) for the latest updates.

 ---

-Thank you for supporting the Teameo Moodle Enrollment Plugin.
+Thank you for supporting the Teameo & Classeo Moodle Enrollment Plugin.
 Together, we're making Moodle better for educators and students worldwide.